Hash-Horizon/SOC-Automation/README.md

 # Diagram-SOC-Automation
 ![SOC Automation Diagram](SOC-Automation.drawio.png)
-Thank you for sharing the diagram!
-Let's go through it in detail, breaking down each term and unusual name to make it easier to understand.

-This diagram illustrates the process of security monitoring and incident handling using several components.
-Here's an explanation of each step and component visible in the diagram:

 1. **Windows 10 Client (Wazuh Agent)**:
    - **Windows 10 Client**: This is a regular computer running the Windows 10 operating system.
 It could be any user machine in an organization.